imqureshi/OpenCart-Automation/README.md

 ### Prerequisites

-You need to install the following packages to run the code:
+You need to install the following packages to run the code

 * Pandas
 * Selenium
 * Pynput